- The Gold Medal – Judy: #329 (30 April 1966) – #336 (18 June 1966)

-- Slave to the Watch – Debbie Picture Story Library: #05
+- Reprinted as Slave of the Watch – Debbie Picture Story Library: #05

 June Laing lived with her strict guardian, Miss Sharpe, who didn’t allow her to have any close friends, as that could interfere with her swimming training.
 She was determined June would be a British champion and she trained her in secret in a pool at their house.
 Miss Sharpe had some secrets, and spent time in the attic, where June was not allowed go.
 One day June is alone in house and finds Miss Sharpe has not locked the attic door properly.
 There June finds magazine scrapbook about another June Laing and Olympic gold medalist, but all the photos are scratched out!
 Some of the ceiling of the old house falls,she is knocked unconscious, and Miss Sharpe finds her.
 She is not pleased to find Jane was in attic, but thinks she doesn’t remember what she saw.
 A few days later June collapses going home from school (Miss Sharpe has not let her recover from her injury enough).
 A man Colonel Blount helps June, and insist on bringing her home.
 He recognizes Miss Sharpe but she cuts him off before he can say too much.

 Between swimming training and competition, Jane does a bit more investigating into her namesake.
 She finds out more about Janice who apparently was jealous of June, despite being famous as a first class glider pilot herself.
-June begins to suspect Miss Sharpe is Janice, but then she sees she is afraid of flying.
+June begins to suspect Miss Sharpe is Janice (especially as Mr Clifton thought she resembled her), but then she sees she is afraid of flying.
 At the international competitions, Miss Sharpe continues to push June hard and doesn’t allow her to socialise with the other competitors.
 June barely qualifies for next stage of the competition,and Miss Sharpe blames Coach Shefford for being too soft on her.
 But he tells Miss Sharpe that she’s too hard on June and has never made her feel wanted or loved.
 Miss Sharpe seems surprised at this.
 That night someone sneaks into June’s room to wish her luck and it spurs her on to win her next race.
 While Miss Sharpe dismisses the visitor as superstitious nonsense, June’s mystery friend is what keeps June going.

 June’s is becoming quite famous and offers start pouring in, but she won’t make the same mistake as the older June and she burns them all.
 While doing this she notices one letter is a personal one, she rescues it and although it is half burnt, she gathers that it is from her aunt Janice and she wants to meet at the international championships.
 When June turns up, it turns out Janice wanted to meet original June to ask her for forgiveness, as it was indeed her that was the cause of the medal loss.
 June tells Janice, her mother is dead, but then later that night Miss Sharpe arrives and tells her she is her mother!
 She confesses that she wanted to make Jane into a champion, to make up for her own disappointment.
 She was also her secret visitor, showing that she did care about June, and she forgives her.
 With the truth out in the open, Miss Sharpe’s headaches go away as they were caused by tension.
 Her mother now openly affectionate and encouraging June is motivated to do her best and she wins the International gold medal.